wavefrontHQ/docs/pages/doc/integrations_statsd.md

 ### Sending Test Metrics

-The easiest and quickest way to send test metrics to StatsD is to use netcat:
+The easiest and quickest way to send test metrics to StatsD is to use `netcat`:

 ```shell
 $ echo "foo.bar.test1:+1|g" | nc -u localhost 8125